If an injury has set you back, we'll help you move forward

-Back injuries and back pain can have a significant impact on a person's quality of life.
-Back injuries cause chronic pain, limit mobility, and lead to time off work.
+A back injury can have a significant impact on your quality of life.
+They can cause chronic pain, limit mobility, and lead to time off work.
 In some cases, these injuries can even result in long-term disability, with some back and spinal injuries leading to permanent loss of movement and mobility.

 Back injuries can arise from a very wide range of circumstances, from slips and trips and accidents at work, to road collisions and medical negligence.
 If you, or a loved one, have suffered a back injury due to someone else's actions, inactions or negligence, you may be entitled to claim financial compensation.